 In the Director Election Proposal (Proposal 1), stockholders may vote for the director nominee or may withhold their vote as to the director nominee.
-With respect to the Say on Pay Proposal (Proposal 2), the Frequency of Say on Pay Proposal (Proposal 3) and the Auditor Reappointment Proposal (Proposal 4), stockholders may vote for the proposal, against the proposal, or abstain from voting on the proposal.
+With respect to the Auditor Reappointment Proposal (Proposal 2), stockholders may vote for the proposal, against the proposal, or abstain from voting on the proposal.